Church of the Unexpected

 Unexpector temples take various forms, from temples dedicated to individual members of the House of the Unexpected to complexes containing shrines to multiple gods and goddesses.

 The Church of the Unexpected embraces Linearism as an overarching philosophy.
-The Church also promulgates a virtue-based system of ethics, with each member of the House of the Unexpected embodying a specific set of virtues tied more or less closely to their respective portfolios.
+The Church also promulgates a virtue-based system of ethics, with each member of the House of the Unexpected embodying a specific set of virtues tied to their respective portfolios.
 The greater domain cards in a Vyozha deck depict some of these virtues - for example the Cosmeon intermediate domain, CID.
 Forbearance.
 These are by no means an exhaustive list, but, as with the virtues of each deity in religious cannon, allow for a degree of semantic overlap between the virtues.

 The Church of the Unexpected employs two kinds of priest or priestess, known as Servants of Ironies: generalists (who provide for the religious needs of all Unexpectors, regardless of preferred deity) and specialists (who provide for the cult-specific needs of those who follow individual deities within the House of the Unexpected pantheon).
 Some Servants of Ironies become itinerant missionaries; as independent religious figures and providers of charity, with concerns that transcend the temporal, the clergy of the Gods of Irony are often the only Voxelians who can openly travel to the Coalition of Breakaway Colonies without being arrested as prisoners of war.

 Political Influence & Intrigue